AlexMercedCoder/tutorialblog/content/blog/2021/8/understanding_data_and_databases/index.md

 - Their current address
 - The address they are purchasing

 We could just create one "Application" model with all this data.
-The problem is maybe there is two applicants applying to buy the same address or living in the same address.
-Also, while one applicant may be applying to buy one house, the owner of the the property may be filling another application for a property they are buying.
-This will result in the same address showing up in your data several times which overtime can bloat and slow down your database software.
+The problem is maybe there are two applicants applying to buy the same address or living in the same address.
+Also, while one applicant may be applying to buy one house, the owner of the property may be filling another application for a property they are buying.
+This will result in the same address showing up in your data several times which over time can bloat and slow down your database software.

-Better way to structure the data:
+**A better way to structure the data:**

 Applicant Model